• Skip to main content

 Instructions

-• Weigh or measure into a bowl the flour, salt, and baking soda.
-I run a whisk through just to blend it together and set the bowl aside.
-In another bowl weigh or measure the white and light brown sugar and set that bowl aside.
+• Weigh or measure into the bowl the flour, salt, and baking soda.
+I whisk it to blend and set the bowl aside.
+In another bowl, weigh or measure the white and light brown sugar and set that bowl aside.

-• Turn the mixer down to low and gradually add the flour mixture till it is incorporated.
-I scrape down the sides and add the coconut into the mixture.
-The dough will be thick so don't over mix.
-You just want the coconut to be blended into the dough.
-I take the bowl and stick it into the refrigerator for about ½ hour.
+• Turn the mixer down to low and gradually add the flour mixture until it is incorporated.
+I scrape down the sides and add the coconut and mini chocolate chips.
+You want the coconut to be blended into the dough.
+This only takes about 30 seconds.
+You can always distribute the chips and coconut with a spatula.
+Refrigerate for 30 minutes.

-• Turn the oven on to 350° while the dough is in the refrigerator for ½ an hour, this gives your oven plenty of time to heat up.
+• Turn the oven on to 350°F (175°C or 180°C) while the dough is in the refrigerator for ½ an hour, this gives your oven plenty of time to heat up.
 Line your cookie pans with parchment paper (I buy the parchment sheets which are great).

-• Bake at 350° for 10-12 minutes (mine were baked at 12 minutes).
-You only want a hint of brown around the bottom edge they will be very soft to the touch when you pull them out but leave them on the cookie pan for 3-4 minutes before moving them to a cooling rack.
+• Bake at 350°F (175°C or 180°C) for 12-14 minutes.
+You only want a hint of brown around the bottom edge; they will be very soft to the touch when you pull them out but leave them on the cookie pan for 3-4 minutes before moving them to a cooling rack.
 They firm up as they cool.

 Nutrition